How I sold my travel trailer privately.

 But my gut said it was theirs.
 Even if they couldn’t swing it then, I resolved I’d hold it for them until they could.

 Because it was them or nothing.
-I wouldn’t do it if they didn’t want it.
+I wouldn’t likely have the guts to do it if they didn’t want it.

 That finalization was so strong it was like the words were audible.
 “IT’S THEIRS.”